WebFiori/docs/command-line-interface.md

 }
 ```

-Now that we have our command, we can run it.
-There are 3 possibilites, one is that we have everything as arguments, the second is we have only the `--name` argument and the last is to have none.
+There are 3 possibilites when executing the command `SayHiCommand`, one is that everything is provided as arguments, the second is only the `--name` argument is provided and the last is to have none.
 The next output will be shown when running the command with all arguments.
 ```
 $ php webfiori say-hi --name="Ibrahim" --email="example@mydomain.com"
 Hi Ibrahim